Compare Pet Insurance in New Zealand

 Pet insurance helps cover veterinary costs when your pet becomes sick or injured.
 In New Zealand, where vet bills can easily run into thousands of dollars for serious conditions or emergencies, pet insurance provides financial protection and peace of mind, ensuring you can afford the best care for your beloved companion without facing financial hardship.

-With over 1.4 million pet dogs and 1.2 million pet cats in New Zealand, pets are cherished family members.
-However, veterinary costs have increased significantly, with emergency surgeries costing $3,000-$8,000, cancer treatment $5,000-$15,000, and ongoing management of chronic conditions costing hundreds monthly.
-Pet insurance ensures financial concerns don't prevent you from providing necessary medical care for your pet.
+Pets are cherished family members for many New Zealand households (see Companion Animals NZ for current population estimates).
+Veterinary costs have increased significantly, with emergency surgeries, cancer treatment, and ongoing management of chronic conditions all potentially costing thousands of dollars.
+Pet insurance helps ensure financial concerns don't prevent you from providing necessary medical care for your pet.

 Types of Pet Insurance Coverage